 HOW TO GROW BLUEBERRIES

 For those of you who love to eat fruit and have yet to discover the flavoursome, goodness of freshly picked blueberries you may be interested to know that growing blueberry plants is relatively simple and inexpensive.
-And don't forget, you cannot get a better quality fruit than one that you have just picked of the plant yourself.
+And don't forget, you cannot get a better quality fruit than that you have just picked of the plant yourself.

 So, just how do you grow a blueberry bush?

-And even if your garden soil is not acidic then you can try growing blueberries in containers using an ericaceous compost mix.
+Alternatively you can try growing blueberries in containers using an ericaceous compost mix.

 One top tip to remember is that like all acid loving plants, blueberries are best watered with rainwater whenever possible as tap water can make the compost more alkaline over time.